-- Walnut stain – If the stain you use doesn’t match the existing stain exactly, you can stain the entire top of the table.
+- Varathan Classic Walnut stain – If the stain you use doesn’t match the existing stain exactly, you can stain the entire top of the table.

 - Howards Restore-A-Finish – I used walnut